 GLBRC – The Great Lakes Bioenergy Research Center (GLBRC) provides materials that are designed to engage students in learning about science and engineering challenges associated with producing sustainable biofuels.
 All materials are aligned with the Next Generation Science Standards and designed to fit within the curriculum of standard K-16 science courses.

-NREL - The National Renewable Energy Laboratory provides a variety of educational resources to help students, teachers, and parents educate their kids about renewable energy and energy efficiency technologies, including hands-on projects and curriculum suggestions for elementary school, middle school, and high school students as well as teachers.
+NREL - The National Renewable Energy Laboratory (NREL) provides a variety of educational resources to help students, teachers, and parents educate their kids about renewable energy and energy efficiency technologies, including hands-on projects and curriculum suggestions for elementary school, middle school, and high school students as well as teachers.

 EIA Energy Kids – Find fun games and engaging information from the U.S. Energy Information Administration (EIA) to help K-12 students learn about the history of bioenergy, its sources, and how it is used.